MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/update-validation.md

 - A degradation in the performance of an add-in: 0.25 points
 - A degradation in the reliability of an add-in: 0.5 points

-### Generating assement
+### Showing assessment
 A **grey** assessment indicates that more data is needed before a reliable evaluation can be made.
 This assessment is shown until data from at least ten devices has been processed and scored.
-The scores are then summarized and an assessment is shown to the admin:
+The scores are then summarized, and an assessment is shown to the admin:

 - A green assessment means that the score is below 0.5.
 This implies no or minimal degradations and it should be safe to proceed with the update deployment.
 - A yellow assessment means that the score is between 0.5 and 1.0.
-This implies limited degradations and it is recommended to continue with the update deployment and monitor for any issues.
+This implies limited degradations, and it is recommended to continue with the update deployment and monitor for any issues.
 - A red assessment means that the score is above 1.0.
-This implies significant degradations and the admin is advised to review which devices, apps and add-ins are affected and decide if the update deployment should be paused.
+This implies significant degradations, and the admin is advised to review which devices, apps and add-ins are affected and decide if the update deployment should be paused.
 The admin can also roll back devices that already received the update from the same interface.

 For example:
 - If Word starts slower than before on one device and exceeds the threshold, this adds 0.5 points to the score and results in a yellow assessment.